LPatt245/Excel-Data-Visualization-Sales-Project/README.md

 Graph 1 which is a bar chart allows user to sort by the amount of each product sold per region using a slicer.
 It also allows user to sort by order type, retail & wholesale.
 Graph 2 which is a pie chart allows user to see the percentage of products sold by categories and by individual products in each region.

-See screenshot below, excel file is attached to this repository.[02_04 Sales Data - Start Here.xlsx](https://github.com/LPatt245/Excel-Data-Visualization-Sales-Project/files/10832606/02_04.Sales.Data.-.Start.Here.xlsx)
+See screenshot below, excel file is attached: [02_04 Sales Data - Start Here.xlsx](https://github.com/LPatt245/Excel-Data-Visualization-Sales-Project/files/10832606/02_04.Sales.Data.-.Start.Here.xlsx)

 ![image](https://user-images.githubusercontent.com/104981881/221384370-2de6dc83-813f-4d0c-9dfa-c06d249d91f8.png)